The information on this page is correct to January 30, 2022 and subject to change.

 You may also find the tips in the next section on Club Meetings useful; they cover both setting up Zoom, and things to think about for setting up yourself.
 To familiarise yourself with Zoom, install it, start a meeting, and play with the set-up until you’re ready to meet with others.
 You may want to pair with someone more familiar with the product, and Zoom provides short tutorials (link below) to show basic good practice.

-Should the New Zealand government increase the COVID-19 Alert Level to 2 or above in any area, District 112 asks that affected clubs have an option for members to experience their club online.
+Should the New Zealand government need to increase the COVID-19 settings in any area to a level that does not allow “in person” gatherings, District 112 asks that affected clubs have an option for members to experience their club online.

 The safety of members is paramount.
 Please keep up to date with the Ministry of Health guidelines and Government announcements.